English Costume

 Hats

-Hats became broader in the brim, boots wider in the tops, in fact, big boots seemed almost a sign of heavy religious feeling.
+Hats became broader in the brim, boots wider in the tops big boots seemed almost a sign of heavy religious feeling.

 Plain Cropped Hair